cmeng-git/atalk-android/README.md

 ## aTalk apk build for android
 * Following development environment setups are used to build aTalk.apk<br/>
   a.
-Android Studio 4.2.1<br/>
+Android Studio 4.2.2<br/>
   b.
 Gradle version as specified in ./gradle/gradle-wrapper.properties<br/>
   c.
 Ubuntu 20.04 with proper environment setup for development<br>
   Note: all shell scripts in aTalk are written to run on linux OS only e.g. Ubuntu
-* aTalk uses native jni libraries, required to be built manually.<br/>
+* aTalk uses native jni libraries, required to be built manually or downloaded prior to android NDK build.<br/>
-  The jni libraries must be built prior to android studio apk build process.
+  The static jni libraries must be built prior to android studio apk build process.
-* You may launch the gradle task 'initJniLibs' to build all the jni libraries used in aTalk.<br/>
+* You must run the gradle task 'initJniLibs' to build all the jni libraries used in aTalk.<br/>
   See aTalk/jni/static_library_build directory readme files for more information<br/>
   on linux environment setup, and the execution of jni libraries build scripts.
+* You must run the gradle task 'getJniLibs' to fetch the jni libraries prior to android ndk build process.<br/>
+  These libraries sources include: opus, speex and ogg

 ## Feedback and Contributions
 Cannot found an UI language and would like to help; translate the content in [strings.xml](https://github.com/cmeng-git/atalk-android/blob/master/art/values-xlate/strings.xml).
 Create a pull request or forward the file to the developer.